Kaylie Collins

-Kaylie Ann Collins (born May 17, 1998) is an American professional soccer player who plays as a goalkeeper for Washington Spirit of the National Women's Soccer League.
+Kaylie Ann Collins (born May 17, 1998) is an American professional soccer player who plays as a goalkeeper for the Washington Spirit of the National Women's Soccer League (NWSL).
+She played college soccer for the USC Trojans and was drafted by the Orlando Pride in the fourth round of the 2021 NWSL Draft.

 Early life

 Born in Clayton, California, Collins was a four-year starting varsity goalkeeper and captain at Carondelet High School and was named to the TopDrawerSoccer.com high school All-American first team in 2016.
 She played club soccer with Diablo FC and Mustang SC, reaching the National Championship semifinals and Surf Cup final in 2014, and was a Region IV Olympic Development Program member.

 USC Trojans

 Collins played four seasons of college soccer at the University of Southern California between 2016 and 2021 while also studying as a communications major before completing a master's degree in applied psychology.
 After redshirting as a true freshman behind Sammy Jo Prudhomme in 2016, Collins made 19 appearances for the USC Trojans in her redshirt freshman year in 2017 and was named to the Pac-12 All-Freshman Team.
 Also in 2017, Collins was made the team's culture committee leader in charge of creating an enjoyable and welcoming team atmosphere.
 Head coach Keidane McAlpine singled out Collins for her energy and amiability.
 As a sophomore in 2018, Collins started all 22 of USC's games, conceding 11 goals and posting an 86.1% save rate to earn Pac-12 Goalkeeper of the Year, All-Pac-12 first team, All-Region first team, United Soccer Coaches All-America second team and TopDrawerSoccer.com Best XI second team honors.
 Her ten solo-shutouts tied her for the fourth best single-season total in program history.
 After missing 11 games early in the season with an injury, Collins made 11 appearances in 2019 as the Trojans reached the NCAA College Cup quarterfinals for only the third time.
 She elected to delay her pro career and return in 2021 to contest her senior season despite being drafted in January following the NCAA's offer of a waiver in light of the COVID-19 pandemic that meant draftees were able to remain in college to contest the rescheduled 2020 college spring season.
 Collins played in 13 of the 14 games in her final season at USC.

 In the 2018 and 2019 offseasons, Collins joined WPSL sides SoCal FC and FC Golden State.